-There are three kinds of beef tripe and each comes from a different chamber of the cow's stomach.
+There are three kinds of beef tripe (blanket, honeycomb, and book tripe) and each comes from a different chamber of the cow's stomach.
 If you've seen tripe in the market, you might have wondered why some are paler than others.
 It has nothing to do with the age or health of the animal from which it came.
 It has everything to do with bleaching.

-I clean unbleached tripe in pretty much the same way that I clean ox (beef) tongue that had not been trimmed.
-I start by cutting off and discarding all unwanted fat and anything that doesn't look like tripe.
-Next, I rub the tripe all over with rock salt then rinse it with vinegar.
-I repeat the process until there are no visible impurities.
-Then, I scrape the entire surface of the tripe with a long sharp knife.
-Finally, I rinse the tripe several times with water.
+You will want to clean unbleached tripe in pretty much the same way that you clean ox (beef) tongue that had not been trimmed.
+Start by cutting off and discarding all unwanted fat and anything that doesn't look like tripe.
+Next, rub the tripe all over with rock salt then rinse it with vinegar.
+Repeat this process until there are no visible impurities.
+Then, scrape the entire surface of the tripe with a long sharp knife.
+Finally, rinse the tripe several times with water.

 In the case of honeycomb tripe, a soft clean toothbrush is useful to pry any dirt out of the crevices.

-However, you still need to rinse it in water several times to remove as much of the chlorine with which it had been bleached.
-Otherwise, the chlorine will leave a nasty odor and taste that will permeate your cooked dish.
+The paler, bleached beef tripe is mostly free from grit and impurities.
+However, you still need to rinse it in water several times to remove as much of the chlorine that it was bleached with.
+Otherwise, chlorine that has been left behind can leave a nasty odor and that taste will permeate your cooked dish.